makerdao/mips/MIP10/MIP10c3-Subproposals/MIP10c3-SP21.md

 ### Introduction

-These Oracles would provide the several price of several cryptoassets for the use of dYdX on Starkware.
+This sub-proposal is for the creation of 17 Oracles on Starkware, with dYdX as the customer.
+Ten of these seventeen Oracles require the creation of new data models.
+The remaining seven were already defined for use on Ethereum, and for them we apply the same data models.

-dYdX does not require an oracle on Ethereum, and as such no medianizer and OSM smart contracts will be deployed on Ethereum.
+dYdX does not require an oracle on Ethereum, and as such no medianizer and OSM smart contracts will be deployed on Ethereum as part of this subproposal.

 ### Oracle Data Model

-DOT
+1. DOTUSD

     |    Source    |  Asset Pair   |Quorum | Feed Model  | Oracle Model |
     | :----------- | :------------ | :---: | :---------: | :----------: |